scipy/scipy.org/source/dev-zone.rst

 people use it, how well it is integrated into SciPy, etc.

 Because it must remain small and easy to build, new additions of entire packages to NumPy are extremely rare.
-Contact the Steering Committee or post on the numpy-discussion@scipy.org mailing list if you think you have a compelling case.
+Post on the numpy-discussion@scipy.org mailing list if you think you have a compelling case.